tinghanlin/warmup_project/README.md

 ### Wall Follower
 In progress.

-For each robot behavior, please provide the following:
-A high-level description (a few sentences): Describe the problem and your approach at a high-level.
-Include any relevant diagrams or pictures that help to explain your approach.

 ## Challenges (1 paragraph):
 Describe the challenges you faced programming these robot behaviors and how you overcame them.